Sailor's Luck

-Synopsis
+Plot

 On shore leave in San Pedro Harbor, sailor Jimmy Harrigan agrees to phone Minnie Broadhurst on behalf of his mates Barnacle Benny and Bilge, though the last time the boys visited her, Minnie smashed chairs over their heads.
 Jimmy reaches Sally Brent instead, who hangs up when she hears he is a sailor.
 When Jimmy and his friends make a personal visit to the boardinghouse, Sally is on her way to a job interview at a swimming pool.
 Benny and Bilge are chased out of the boardinghouse by the proprietor and Jimmy, who tries to follow Sally, is chased by an Italian banana seller who had been robbed by his mates.
 At the pool, Sally is hired by the lascivious Nugent Busby, whose gay assistant keeps an eye out for the arrival of Busby's wife.
 After handing out bathing suits, Sally is instructed to take Jimmy as her first student, though she admits she doesn't know how to swim.
 In the pool area, Benny and Bilge take turns trying to dive and jump, with humorous results.
 The boardinghouse proprietor, banana seller, and a policeman all arrive on the scene, as does Busby's wife Mona, and amid arguing, everyone is thrown into the pool in their street clothes.